ScilifelabDataCentre/reference-files/README.md

 # Reference files

-Templates for projects from SciLifeLab Data Centre
+Templates for projects from SciLifeLab Data Centre.

+Any suggestions for improvements are welcome via issues or pull requests.

 ## Github Workflows